ibm-cloud-docs/EventStreams/eventstreams157.md

 <br/>

 You can now use this information to create the same named topics in the new cluster.

-Prefix the topic name with a name that references the instance in Dedicated as described in the [migration example](/docs/services/EventStreams?topic=eventstreams-migrate_dedicated_enterprise#dedicated_prefix).
-{: important}

- moveo under new cluster words
 For more information about how to create topics, see [Using the administration Kafka Java client API](/docs/services/EventStreams?topic=eventstreams-kafka_java_api) or the
 [ibmcloud es topic-create command](/docs/services/EventStreams?topic=eventstreams-cli_reference#ibmcloud_es).
 <br/>
 Alternatively, you can also use the IBM {{site.data.keyword.messagehub}} console.

+Prefix the topic name with a name that references the instance in Dedicated as described in the [migration example](/docs/services/EventStreams?topic=eventstreams-migrate_dedicated_enterprise#dedicated_prefix).
+{: important}

 ### Migrating consumer groups